Photos show scale of devastation of deadly Israeli air strike at Gaza refugee camp

 The Israel Defence Forces admitted carrying out the strikes saying it had targeted Hamas infrastructure “that had taken over civilian buildings” but claimed those killed were Hamas militants.

-Hamas spokesman Hazem Qassem denied the IDF’s claim, saying it was trying to justify “its heinous crime” against civilians.
+Hamas spokesperson Hazem Qassem denied the IDF’s claim, saying it was trying to justify “its heinous crime” against civilians.

 The blast comes as the Palestinian border authority said late on Tuesday that the Rafah crossing will be opened on Wednesday to allow 81 severely injured Palestinians to be treated in Egyptian hospitals.